HNC in Electronic Systems Engineering (Pearson)

 Pearson's Degree Finder Tool

-Pearson's Degree Finder tool has been created for learners studying a Pearson BTEC Higher National qualification who are looking for progression options to university.
+Pearson's Degree Finder tool has been created for students studying a Pearson BTEC Higher National qualification who are looking for progression options to university.

 You can use this tool before, during or after completing your Pearson course to help you plan your next steps

-The Degree Finder also features Pearson's Recognition Map where you can browse the institutions who have formally recognised that they will consider applications from Higher National learners.
+The Degree Finder also features Pearson's Recognition Map where you can browse the institutions who have formally recognised that they will consider applications from Higher National students.

 Visit Pearson's Degree Finder